bluecough/AMP_AD_Hostname_check/README.md

 ```

 ## Run the python script or executable
-- Make sure the CSV is in the same directory as the executing script or alternatively run the Windows Executable.
+- Make sure the CSV is in the same directory as the executing script or similarly run the Windows Executable.
 The client_id and client_secret can be gotten in the AMP console under the API menu drop down.
 You only need read access for that API key.

 ```
 amp_ad_hostname.exe <client_id> <client_secret> <csvfile_name>